 Dekalb Cotton Mill began operations in 1901, yet closed just one year later.
 It reorganized and opened in 1903 as the Pine Creek Manufacturing Company and expanded its mill village to include a church.
 Production continued to increase over the next few years, and in 1908 the company was bought by the Thomas Parker Corporation of Greenville.
 By 1916 it was sold once again to the H.P.
 Kendall Company, giving the mill its commonly-used name.
 The cotton mill continued to thrive until the Kendall Company became a subsidiary of Colgate-Palmolive Company.
 Today the building houses Covidien Manufacturing.

-The Kendall Mill is listed in the National Register as part of the Kendall Mill Historic District, which says the following:
+The Kendall Mill is listed in the National Register as part of the Kendall Mill Historic District:

 The Kendall Mill Historic District is centered around the Wateree Plant and associated structures that date from 1899 to 1923.
 The district contains eight properties of key historic or architectural significance and 113 supporting properties which illustrate the growth of the companies which utilized the plant through the years.
 The mill village to the south and southeast of the plant was built between 1900 and ca. 1925 and is a virtually intact reminder of the importance of the textile industry to South Carolina.
 The mill faces Kendall Park, a ten-acre landscaped park.
 On the eastern border of the park are the mill supervisors’ houses, built between 1900 and ca. 1925.
 The operatives house consist of one-story, one-and-one-half-story, and a few two-story frame houses which date from 1900 to 1923.
 The district also includes Kendall Lake, north of the mill.